-You are tired of not being able to participate comfortably in Spanish conversations.
-Sometimes you don't understand a native speaker but you know you would understand them if you read what they say.
+You are tired of not being able to participate comfortably in conversations with Spanish native speakers.
+Sometimes you can’t understand them, but you know you would if you could read what they say.

-You get annoyed when native speakers ask you "where are you from?" before finishing the first sentence and prefer to speak English with you.
+It annoys you when native speakers ask you "where are you from?" before finishing your first sentence, or when they prefer to speak English with you.

-You get frustrated when your Spanish teachers or friends tell you that they don't understand you, or that you have an accent when you speak Spanish, but they don't know how to help you.
+You feel frustrated when your Spanish teachers or friends say that they don't understand you, or that you have a thick accent when you speak Spanish, but they don't know how to help you.